Springer Opera House in Columbus facing backlash after uncensored No Shame Theatre

-COLUMBUS, GA (WTVM) - Social media is blowing up after Friday’s No Shame Theatre at the Springer Opera House included an act a where a performer merged course language, sexual references, and religion.
+Described as “a weekly uncensored evening of original performance” the No Shame Theatre is popular with many young people in Columbus.
+The events showcase comedy, rap, dance, or anything other talents participants wish to show and anyone can sign up to perform.

-Now, the event is suspended indefinitely while the incident is being investigated.
+But on Friday, some attendees say things went too far.
+A performer reportedly merged coarse language, sexual references, and religion.

-According to the Springer Opera House website, No Shame Theatre is an uncensored evening of original performance.
-Anyone can sign up to perform, and they can do comedy, rap, dance or anything else.
+Now, the weekly event has been suspended indefinitely while the incident is being investigated.

-One of the attendees took to Facebook after Friday’s event.
-His post said he left the theater after hearing the performer.
+One of Friday’s attendees took to Facebook writing that he left the theater after hearing the performer.
 He then went up to an employee to share his disappointment and was told if he didn’t like what was presented, he should not return.

 His post has almost 450 shares and over 2,000 comments.